 .

-First things first: I don’t call myself an ‘expert’ but with over more than 3 years of leading a travel lifestyle, I have certainly learned travel hacks that helped me make the most of all of my trips without spending a fortune.
+Thank you, Kach!
+With more than 7 years of leading a nomadic travel lifestyle, I’ve surely learned some travel hacks that helped me make the most of all of my trips without spending a fortune.

 .

-. - Travel during low season or ‘shoulder season’ (somewhere in between low and high): this is a no-brainer but it’s a golden rule especially if you want to travel on a budget.
-After all: timing is key when you make your travel plans since you can achieve cheaper prices across everything (from food to transportation)!
-Typically, the high season to avoid is summer and winter — BUT this is a case to case basis as dependent on your destination(s), so it’s best that you research this beforehand.
+• Travel during low season or ‘shoulder season’ (somewhere in between low and high): This is a no-brainer but it’s a golden rule especially if you want to travel on a budget.
+After all: timing is key when making your travel plans — once you do, you can achieve cheaper prices across everything (from food to transportation)!
+Typically, the high season to avoid is summer and winter; BUT this is a case to case basis as dependent on your destination(s), so it’s best that you research this beforehand.

 .